troglobit/troglobit.github.io/_projects/inadyn.markdown

 title: "Small and Simple DDNS Client"
 sharing: true
 footer: true
-date: 2017-03-19 10:11 +0100
+date: 2017-08-10 09:42
 comments: false
 ---

-Inadyn is a small and simple [DDNS][1] client with HTTPS support.
+Inadyn is a small and simple Dynamic DNS, [DDNS][1], client with HTTPS support.
 It is commonly available in many GNU/Linux distributions, used in off-the-shelf routers and Internet gateways to automate the task of keeping your DNS record up to date with any IP address changes from your [ISP][2].
 It can also be used in installations with redundant (backup) connections to the Internet.

 **Note:** The `.conf` file format syntax changed in v2.0!